Michael Angelo Saltarelli: Auxiliary Bishop of Newark

-On June 2, 1990, Saltarelli was appointed auxiliary bishop of the Archdiocese of Newark and Titular Bishop of Mesarfelta by Pope John Paul II.
-He received his episcopal consecration on July 30, 1990, from then Theodore McCarrick, with Archbishop Peter Gerety and Bishop John Smith serving as co-consecrators.
+On June 2, 1990, Saltarelli was appointed as an auxiliary bishop of Newark and titular bishop of Mesarfelta by Pope John Paul II.
+He received his episcopal consecration on July 30, 1990, from Archbishop Theodore McCarrick, with Archbishop Peter Gerety and Bishop John Smith serving as co-consecrators.
 He selected as his episcopal motto: "Obedience to Jesus Christ."

-As an auxiliary to Archbishop McCarrick, he served as rector of Sacred Heart Cathedral and continued to serve as Vicar for Priests.
+As an auxiliary to McCarrick, Saltarelli served as rector of Sacred Heart Cathedral and continued to serve as Vicar for Priests.
 He was also the national episcopal moderator of the Holy Name Society and New Jersey State Chaplain of the Knights of Columbus.

 Bishop of Wilmington

-Saltarelli was named by John Paul II as the eighth bishop of the Diocese of Wilmington on November 21, 1995.
+Saltarelli was named by John Paul II as the eighth bishop of Wilmington on November 21, 1995.
 He succeeded Bishop Robert E. Mulvee, and was formally installed on January 23, 1996.

 During his tenure, Saltarelli oversaw an increase of over 60,000 Catholics in the diocese, ordained 23 priests and 47 permanent deacons, and constructed or renovated numerous churches, schools, and other facilities.
 He also expanded ministries to Hispanics, and established a group of Delawarean Catholics dedicated to preventing legislation that would legalize cloning and the use of human embryos for medical research.
 He released the names of 20 diocesan priests accused of sexual abuse, and once said, "I condemn what's been done to victims with all my heart."
-In 2006, he refused to allow a student center at Archmere Academy in Claymont, Delaware to be named after then-Senator Joe Biden, an Archmere alumnus and pro-choice politician.
+In 2006, Saltarelli refused to allow a student center at Archmere Academy in Claymont, Delaware to be named after US Senator Joe Biden, an Archmere alumnus and pro-choice politician.